ionic-team/stencil-site/docs-md/basics/decorators.md

 ## Change Detection

-Stencil does not actively perform change detection.
-In order to trigger an efficient re-render, use the `@State` decorator to update the local state and trigger a re-render.
+Stencil **does not** perform change detection, a feature you may be familiar with from larger, more complex tools/frameworks.
+This means that Stencil will not re-render because the contents of an object or array (contained in some `@State` or `@Prop`) changes; watching for such changes adds complexity, size, and execution time.

-The example below WILL NOT trigger a re-render:
+Rather, in a Stencil component re-rendering is triggered by changing an object reference or primitive value in a `@State`-decorated field.
+This is efficient, predictable, and compact, but requires taking an "immutable" approach to managing data that kept stencil should re-render.
+The example below **will not** trigger a re-render:

 ```typescript
 import { State } from '@stencil/core';